Jack L. Bracelin: Early life

 Name of Department - Police.
 Roll Original:

 Number: 1475 - Rank: B/Const - Name: Bracelin J. L. - Full period of Qualifying service in Palestine, From: 19.2.47 - To: 16.11.47.

 This was shortly before the end of the British Mandate in Palestine.

 Prior to being initiated into the craft, Bracelin had worked for the British police in Palestine and had later worked for a paint company.

 Wicca

-In 1956, Bracelin was initiated into Wicca through the Bricket Wood coven by the High Priestess Doreen Valiente.
+In 1956, Bracelin was initiated into Wicca through the Bricket Wood coven.

 In 1959 Bracelin met the Sufi writer and practitioner Idries Shah at a table in the Cosmo Restaurant in Swiss Cottage, North London.
 Shah was interested in Wicca, and Bracelin introduced him to Gardner.
 Shah wrote Gardner's official biography, Gerald Gardner: Witch, which was published by his own company, Octagon Press, in 1960.
 However, he used Bracelin's name as a pseudonym because he did not want to cause confusion amongst his Sufi students and friends as to his interest in a different religion.

 Bracelin was one of the beneficiaries of Gardner's estate at his death, along with Monique Wilson and Patricia Crowther.
 Bracelin himself inherited enough of the naturist club that he could take it over.